MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 ```
 ### Invoking the functions created within the parent environment

 The below example shows invoking a function from the immediate parent environemnt.
-Here parent means the environment immediate environment above you
 ```FraudProtectionLanguage
 LET $sum = Functions.parent.MyFunction(2,3).Calculate_Sum
 RETURN Approve()